-Being an old retired animal tech, I've seen a lot of neglect and took a lot of rescues on in my life from possums to kittens, to dogs, to prairie dogs, to ponies and anything that creeped, slithered, crawled or had fur or scales.
+Being an retired animal tech, I've seen a lot of neglect and took a lot of rescues on in my life from possums to kittens, to dogs, to prairie dogs, to ponies and anything that creeped, slithered, crawled or had fur or scales.
 But, eleven very ill horses all at once, was a bit of a frightening challenge.

 After a quick brain check and adding up how long this lady had been in possession of six of the horses (over five months), things were not adding up.
 One small bin of feed, that was certainly less than 50lbs and one small bin, yes bin, not bale of hay were brought that day.
 I immediately demanded that a vet be called, a blacksmith.and that feed and hay be brought.
 The next day I began making these things happen on my own.
 Quickly the lady vanished.
 I knew I was in deep, deep trouble.
 Trouble because these were God's creatures and I certainly could not turn my back.
 Trouble because how could an every day blue collar person manage this.
 On the third night, I woke at 3 am and realized that these horses were sent for a reason.
 First, to heal their bodies and spirit.
 Second, to help children that were either challenged or traumatized.
 God had literally laid this life long dream of helping children in my lap.
 He never promised it was going to be easy.
 So I pulled up my boots and with the help of many deeply caring volunteers and donators, our ongoing journey has been one of success.

 Ten of the eleven original horses survived.
 Some have stayed on here in sanctuary due to age and disabilities.
 Those who live their lives out here, live them filled with attention, love, full bellies, medical treatment and a purpose in life.
-We use these horses to service special needs, at risk children, working with Eckerd's, Hillsborough and Pasco County Juvenile Justice System.
-ALL children attend our program at no charge.
+We use these horses to service special needs, at risk teens, working with Eckerd's, Hillsborough and Pasco County Juvenile Justice System.
+ALL children attend our program at NO CHARGE.